AWS managed policies for Amazon Connect

 AWS managed policy: AmazonConnectReadOnlyAccess

-To allow read-only access, you need to attach only the
+To allow read-only access, you can attach the

 AmazonConnectReadOnlyAccess